pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/create-microservice.en.md

 - Visual Studio (min 2015)
 - Internet Access

-## Load the Steeltoe for Cloud Foundry template
+## Load the Steeltoe Template for Cloud Foundry

 1. From the Visual Studio homepage, choose `File` then `New` then `Project`.
 This will bring up the "New Project" window.